wtnwin111/interview/README.md

         Write a get() method to random get a number in the array with 1/N probability.
     53) Given an int array A and a sliding window width w, scan the array with sliding window and keep the max value in the window to array B.
         Write code to find B. B[i] should be the max value among A[i] ~ A[i + w - 1];
+    54) Given an int array contains N integer, write code to find M integer in the array, which could make sum of M integer closest to sum of other N-M integer.
+        The same question is:
+            Given an int array, write code to divide this array into two part which sum is closest to the others.
+            Given an int array, write code to find the sub array which sum is closest to K (which K is the sum/2 in this case).     same as C4_12

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.